 As you would expect in such a liberal country, pretty much every hotel and hostel in Wellington can be considered gay-friendly.
 After all, being a gay-friendly it not about upscale luxury, but providing friendly service and welcoming everyone with open arms -- regardless of who they are or who they love.

-Many new hotels have opened in New Zealand bringing a breath of fresh air into an otherwise tired sector -- expect better amenities, international design and more competition, although there is still a hotel room shortage in Wellington and across New Zealand resulting in relatively high prices and limited supply in the peak period.
+Many new hotels have opened in New Zealand, bringing a breath of fresh air into an otherwise tired sector -- expect better amenities, international design and more competition.
+However, there is still a hotel room shortage in Wellington and across New Zealand, resulting in relatively high prices and limited supply in the peak period.

-QT Wellington Apartments ☆☆☆☆☆ -- Surprise yourself with a stay at this modern hotel, a significant fusion of expressive and luxurious art, technology and indulgence.
+QT Wellington Apartments ☆☆☆☆☆ -- Surprise yourself with a stay at this modern hotel, a significant fusion of expressive and luxurious art, technology, and indulgence.
 Loosely based in the new creative capital of the South, QT Wellington is a warm invitation to explore and define one of New Zealand’s most eclectic collections of art and character.
-This is the ideal hub for cultural connoisseurs from around the world, framed in designer opulence and showcased at a gallery opening that never closed.
+This is the ideal hub for cultural connoisseurs from around the world, framed in designer opulence, and showcased at a gallery opening that never closed.
 Decorated with dramatic chandeliers and vibrant artwork, is it any wonder this hotel is so gay-popular?
-Onsite there is also a deluxe French restaurant with a trendy cocktail bar, an indoor lap pool, a gym, and a sauna.
+Onsite, there is also an elegant French restaurant with a trendy cocktail bar, an indoor lap pool, a gym, and a sauna.

 Wellesley Boutique Hotel ☆☆☆☆ -- A charming heritage building that has been utterly transformed into a superior boutique hotel.
 Nestled in the heart of the Lambton Quarter, the Wellesley Boutique Hotel is an oasis of calm and relaxation.
 Whether you are traveling for business, leisure, or a romantic escape, they have a room to suit your needs.
 Each room is individually styled and features beautiful neo-Georgian furnishings and decor.
 So comfortable, you’ll never want to leave.